adjust/ios_sdk/doc/sociomantic_plugin.md

 ## Sociomantic plugin

-Integrate adjust with Sociomantic events by following one of this methods:
+Integrate adjust with Sociomantic events by following one of these methods:

 ### CocoaPods